Boeing AH-64 Apache: Egypt

 In 1995, the Egyptian Air Force placed an order for 36 AH-64As.
 These Apaches were delivered with the same avionics as the U.S. fleet at that time, except for indigenous radio equipment.
 In 2000, Boeing announced an order to remanufacture Egypt's Apache fleet to the AH-64D configuration, except for Longbow radar, which had been excluded by the U.S. government.
 In 2009, Egypt requested a further 12 AH-64D Block IIs with Longbow radars through a FMS.

 In August 2012, the Egyptian Armed Forces undertook a large-scale military operation to regain control of the Sinai Peninsula from armed militants.
 Air cover throughout the operation was provided by the Egyptian Air Force's Apaches, which reportedly destroyed three vehicles and killed at least 20 militants.
 Up to five Egyptian Apaches were temporarily stationed in the Sinai following an agreement between Egypt and Israel.
 In September 2015, an Egyptian Apache attacked a group of foreign tourists in the Western Desert, killing 12 people and injuring 10.
-The Egyptian Interior Ministry stated that the group, whom were mistaken for militants, were in a restricted area.
+The AH-64s fired at the civilians with rockets and 30mm machine guns for several hours, even though survivors said they waved the white flag.
+The Egyptian Interior Ministry stated that the group, who were mistaken for militants, was in a restricted area.
+The tourists were reportedly accompanied by Egyptian police, and their vehicles were marked with logos of the tourist company.

 In November 2018, the U.S. Department of State approved the sale of ten AH-64Es and associated equipment to Egypt, valued at US$1 billion, pending the sale clearing Congress.

+The Apache entered service with the Egyptian Armed Forces, and in the 2020s was being further upgraded.